Disposal of anatomical specimens, former anatomical specimens and body parts

 The HT Act does not reference a method of disposal according to the type or size of the specimen or relevant material.

 It is good practice for staff at HTA licensed establishments to agree the acceptance criteria for relevant material with their local incineration facility as part of any disposal agreements.
 It may be that staff at HTA licensed establishments are required to reduce the size of relevant material prior to it being sent for disposal by incineration.

-As the Designated Individual (DI) at a suitably licensed establishment, firstly you should ensure the overseas supplier is reputable and that you are happy that the terms of the arrangement would be consistent with the HTA's code of practice on the import and export of human bodies, body parts and tissue.
+As the Designated Individual (DI) at a suitably licensed establishment, firstly you should ensure the overseas supplier is reputable and that you are happy that the terms of the arrangement would be consistent with the HTA's code of practice on Anatomical examination.

 We expect DIs to scrutinise any agreements with suppliers of imported material to ensure that they are acting lawfully and in accordance with any consent given by the donor.
 If an agreement stipulates cremation as the only method of disposal, and only incineration will be possible, we advise that the DI should first clarify with the supplier whether the meaning of the word cremation in the agreement is consistent with the definition of cremation in the UK.
 If so, the DI should not accept the specimens or body part as the wishes of the deceased could not be met.